 C. Reporting party: A person reporting an alleged violation(s) of the Policy.
 The reporting party may or may not be the subject of an alleged violation.

 D. Responding party: A person who is accused of violating the Policy who must respond to the allegation(s).

-E. Retaliation: Any adverse or negative action or behavior against an individual as a consequence of such individual: raising good faith concerns about conduct prohibited by this Policy; opposing gender-based discrimination, sexual harassment or sexual violence; reporting, making a complaint, cooperating, and/or participating in any way in the College’s procedures under this Policy (including as a witness); or otherwise participating in a process administered by any other third party (including, for example, a criminal process or a complaint with a government agency).
+E. Retaliation: Any adverse or negative action or behavior against an individual as a consequence of such individual: raising good faith concerns about conduct prohibited by this Policy; opposing gender-based discrimination, sexual harassment or sexual violence; reporting, making a report or complaint, cooperating, and/or participating in any way in the College’s procedures under this Policy (including as a witness); or otherwise participating in a process administered by any other third party (including, for example, a criminal process or a complaint with a government agency).
 Retaliation may result in immediate disciplinary action.
 Examples of retaliation include but are not limited to:

 ii.
 Harassment (verbal or physical), coercion, intimidation, or threatening of any member of the College community, including a reporting party or responding party, subject of an alleged violation (if not the reporting party), witnesses, investigators or others involved in the process.